 The Puptainer is a convenient food storage container that keeps the food fresh.
 You can put the remaining food from an opened tray in the Puptainer with the lid on instead, so your fridge stays clean and odor-free.

-If you order for multiple dogs, you’ll get multiple Puptainers and scoops, which I think is really generous.
-A dog looks at the Pup-tainer being taken out of a fridge
+If you order for multiple dogs, you’ll get multiple puptainers and scoops, which I think is really generous.
+Photo of Ollie's Puptainer and a feeding scoop in a box

 The quantity of food you receive on your first order is meant to last for 2 weeks and is calculated based on the number of calories your dog needs in a day.
 If you have a really big doggo, however, you’ll only receive enough food for 1 week.